Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 The 7 Most Common Cookie Banner Mistakes

-After reviewing hundreds of cookie implementations, these mistakes appear constantly—and each one can invalidate your consent collection.
+These mistakes appear constantly in cookie implementations — and each one can invalidate your consent collection.

 1. Pre-ticked checkboxes

-The Planet49 ruling from the European Court of Justice in 2019 made this crystal clear: pre-ticked boxes don’t count as consent.
+The Planet49 ruling from the European Court of Justice in 2019 settled this: pre-ticked boxes don’t count as consent.
 Users must actively check the box themselves.
+This is non-negotiable.

 Wrong: Checkboxes for “Analytics” and “Marketing” already selected